 For example we helped a brewery develop a new beer, called “Responsibly”.
 That went from research up to brand development.
 We always had to make sure that it was legal.
 It’s very different from dealing with influences like that.

 We talked a little bit about the magazine that we are running.
 Mirus Magazine is focused in terms of storytelling for people, creating mostly little micro interventions for their communities that leave a lasting impact.
 How important is the local factor for you as a producer?

 Everything is local, global does not exist, I have 3 passports, but I cannot get a global passport.
 Global is the addition of local.
 When I talk to my clients the first thing that everybody cares about is how the local markets react.
-The clients who are well globally, in my experience, are the ones that focus on local first, because global doesn’t exist.
+The clients who are doing well globally, in my experience, are the ones that focus on local first, because global doesn’t exist.

 Let’s say that you produce a campaign for one market, are you going to adapt locally to another market?

 It depends.
 There are things that you can use or cannot use in these markets to tell the same story, to connect in the same way.
 It’s more about how you are going to tell a story in different cultures.
 Could you tell the same story in the same way?
 We have a team that is specialized in that.
 Every time we have an idea they work on that.
 We call it culture vetting.
 They will tell you, for example, in Saudi Arabia you cannot do typography of somebody’s face or crop their head.
 It’s offensive.